 At European institutions, a new general safety regulation is due to be adopted in autumn 2019.
-The principle of a mandatory test on worn tyres has already been introduced.
-More technical aspects are currently being discussed with the United Nations.
+The principle of a mandatory test on worn tyres has already been introduced and more technical aspects are currently being discussed.
 An initiative welcomed by Michelin who supports the implementation of a minimum threshold for wet braking when tyres are worn.
 Motorists can then feel safe even when tyres are worn and not be tempted to change them before the legal wear limit.
 A good habit which would economise the production of up to 128 million tyres in Europe, due to tyres being changed too quickly, and save up to 6.6 million tonnes of CO2 emissions and up to 6.9 billion euros per year.

 Wet braking test

 To support its opinion, Michelin allowed us to drive in test conditions similar to those used to approve new tyres.
 The test was conducted at the ÖAMTC (Austrian Automotive, Motorcycle and Touring Club) at Teesdorf near Vienna.